fortra/nanodump/README.md

 <h2 id="ssp">7.
 Load nanodump as an SSP</h2>

 You can load nanodump as an SSP in LSASS to avoid opening a handle.
-The dump will be written to disk with an invalid signature at `C:\Windows\Temp\nano.dmp` by default.
+The dump will be written to disk with an invalid signature at `C:\Windows\Temp\report.docx` by default.
 Once the dump is completed, `DllMain` will return FALSE to make LSASS unload the nanodump DLL.
 To change the dump path and signature configuration, modify the function `NanoDump` in [entry.c](source/entry.c) and recompile.

 <h3>Upload and load a nanodump DLL</h3>